Rental pricing caps (FOI)

 Prepared internally, no external costs.

-With regard to Jersey Policy Forums E petition briefing Pack for rental price caps law to limit rental prices to reasonable rents.
+Jersey Policy Forums E petition briefing Pack for rental price caps law to limit rental prices to reasonable rents.
 In this document on page 9 of 52 shows diagram 1 the Percentage of rental households under rental stress in each rental housing category.
 The statistics say 53% of non-qualified, 45% of social and 73% of private qualified are under rental stress.
 This means 47% of non-qualified, 55% of social and 27% of private qualified are not under rental stress.

 I would like to know what per cent and what number of households of the non-cost burdened percentages (47%, 55% and 27%) are not cost burdened because they are: